|

 figure with same sized edges and angles as seen in below-left image.

-Remember to fix (F) the object from time to time between Booleans.
 By extruding and texturing the shape you can create a pipe or a

 barrel or what have you.
 Sometimes, it may be easier to texture the